-Working on a failing rim on a three day climb in the Andes Mountains in
+Tim working on failing rim on a three day climb in the Andes Mountains in

 southern Ecuador.
 Notice that there is a large cliff on the side

-of the road and no shoulder for me to safely work on the bike.
+of the road and no shoulder for Tim to safely work on his bike.
+He

-After several years on the road I slowly learned the ins and
+After several years on the road Cindie and I slowly learned the

-outs of touring bikes.
-It took this extended real life experience of
+ins and outs of touring bikes.
+It took this extended real life experience

-actually living and traveling on a bicycle to educate me on what works and
+of actually living and traveling on our bicycles to educate us on what works and

 what does not.
-It was easy to point out the flaws in my old bike because
+It was easy to point out the flaws in our old bikes because

-I had a sore back, butt, and unforgettable breakdowns to remind me.
+we had sore backs, butts, and unforgettable breakdowns to remind us.
 Some

 of the most important things to look for in touring bicycles are: Touring